Dr. Alex Stone, DPT, CSCS

 • 55mm or 2.17 inches

-Apart from the device and the cups, there is also a USB-C cable for charging the device and a basic manual in different languages.
+In addition to the Theracup and the cups, the device comes with a USB-C cable for charging and a basic manual in different languages.

 You will only find a basic user manual.

-It’s a very compact device measuring 4 inches tall, and 2.3 inches wide with the cup mounted.
-It’s also very light, weighing just 8 ounces (228 grams) according to our scale.
+This smart cupped device is very compact: 4 inches tall and 2.3 inches wide with the cup mounted.
+It’s also very light, weighing 8 ounces (228 grams) according to our scale.
 It has a quality feel, as you’d expect from Therabody.

-The cups are all made of transparent, tinted plastic, but they all look slick with nice rounded edges.
-The device feels nice to the touch.
-Even though it’s mostly plastic, it has rubber around it.
+The cups are all made of transparent, tinted acrylic plastic, but they look slick with nice rounded edges.
+The Theracup feels pleasant to the touch, and even though it’s mostly plastic, it has rubber around it.

-Therabody chose a simple minimalist approach here – nothing feels overdone.
+Therabody took a simple, minimalist approach here—nothing feels overdone.
 The blue rubber ring on top adds to the overall visual appeal.

-We like how compact this TheraCup is.
-The quality is great, and we feel it will serve us for a while.
+We like how compact the TheraCup is.
+Its quality is great, and we feel it will serve us for a while.
 What’s even better, it doesn’t look fragile.
-When we first got a hold of the Achedaway Cupper, we feared what might happen if we dropped it.
-It’s not the case with TheraCup by Therabody – it feels sturdy.
+When we first got the Achedaway Cupper, we feared what might happen if we dropped it.
+The Therabody TheraCup feels sturdy.

-But we missed a few things that the Achedaway Cupper gave us.
-For instance, we miss the lanyard.
-The lanyard would’ve been great to keep the device in place and prevent it from falling when it automatically turns off (it may happen when the device is on your back).
+However, we missed a few things that the Achedaway Cupper provided.
+For instance, we missed the lanyard.
+The lanyard would’ve been great for keeping the Theracup in place and preventing it from falling when it automatically turns off (this may happen when the smart cupped is on your back).

-Compared to the Achedaway Cupper, the TheraCup is taller, which doesn’t help to keep it stuck on the body at different angles.
+The TheraCup is taller than the Achedaway Cupper, which doesn’t help keep it from sticking to the body at different angles.

-That said, we still like what we see with this device.
+That said, we still like what we see with this smart cupped device.
 We just wish they had added a few more accessories.
-It’s not just the lanyard, we’d hoped they’d include a sample of their CBD-based lotion.
+It’s not just the lanyard; we’d hoped they’d include a sample of their CBD-based lotion.

 Here’s how to use this essential device: